stanman71/Priscilla/README.md

 #### 4.4 Pairing

-- bridge software must be running to pairing new devices automatically
+- joining of new devices is deactivate
+- you have to active the joining in smarthome / settings / devices
-- zigbee2mqtt setting: {permit_join: true}
+- zigbee2mqtt setting to allow joining: {permit_join: true}

 </br>